Fasten your seat belts and set off on a journey to discover Bergamo’s cuisine.

 Here is an ad hoc menu for you: from breakfast to dinner, an itinerary based on local specialties.

-All the things that you can enjoy in a typical restaurant or buy in the artisan shops and take the flavours of your trip home with you.
+All things you can enjoy in a typical restaurant or buy in artisan shops.
+You will take home the scents of your journey.

 A musical breakfast with the Donizetti cake that hides candied apricot and pineapple in its soft dough.